 Actually, Sue Robinson, who you’ve just met, started a site for me online.
 She said, “Can I start a newsletter for you for your fans and people that followed you?”
 And I said, “Yeah, I don’t mind.”
 And that was four years ago, five years ago.
 I can’t remember.
 And so, it’s a strange thing.
 You get messages from people, but you never really speak to them.
-And Sue said to me two years ago, “You should really do something where you meet the people that have right to or signed up for the newsletter.”
+And Sue said to me two years ago, “You should do something where you meet the people that have the right to or signed up for the newsletter.”
 I said, “Yeah, that’s a good idea.
 That is a good idea.”
 So that’s how we came to do the first one here last year.
 We did it here in Ware because I live in this town.
 And they’re trying to turn this building into an art center, like a hub, a restaurant, a function room where we’re playing tonight, a dance studio.
 I don’t know what this is going to be, a museum, a restaurant.
-That’s the whole idea, is to make this a hub of where people just come to hang.
+That’s the whole idea: to make this a hub of where people just come to hang.
 It’s a nice town.
 It’s a pretty town.
-And so that was the idea, second one to mine. [laughter].
+And so that was the idea, the second one to mine. [laughter].

-Yeah, I know the history “Laughs.”
+Yeah, I know the history of “Laughs.”

-There were two big singers, Cliff Richard, and Adam Faith, those two singers.
+There were two big singers, Cliff Richard and Adam Faith, those two singers.
 And we started to make records with Adam Faith at the time of initiatives to make some string records.
 And then when the big thing happened in the ’60s, he changed this whole thing and wanted a band, and we backed him.
 I was 16 when I started with him.
-And so, he was already an established star, but we started making these rock records, Chris Andrews wrote the first one.
+And so, he was already an established star, but we started making these rock records.
+Chris Andrews wrote the first one.
 So, when Sue suggested this should be called the Russ Ballard Ware Experience, I said what I’d love to do is get my old friends together because we’re still friends.
 We speak on the phone.
 We go out twice a year together.
 We go to restaurants and do things together, and we have good fun.
 We went to Germany last year for a few days.
 We went to Hamburg to see Chris’s show.

 So, I said, “Yeah, why not?
 This will be great because they can still play.”
 Bob Henry was with the Kinks for 20 years.
 We did Argent together, and we were in Unit 4 + 2 together.
 We were in The Daybreakers; when I was 13, he was 14.
 So, we are really good friends.
-So, when Adam Faith started to make these new records, these rock records, it was Chris Andrews who wrote the songs.
+So, when Adam Faith started to make these new records, these rock records, Chris Andrews wrote the songs.
 Chris Andrews also had a recording career himself.
 So, he had all these records himself, but he was a really good writer at that time in the ’60s.
 He was around the same time as The Beatles at the Star Club, and he’s still doing very well in Germany.
-And we were very good friends together because Adam Faith, Chris, us, we were all good friends.
+And we were very good friends together because Adam Faith, Chris, we were all good friends.
 And as time goes on, you want to keep that bond as much and as long as you can keep it going.
 You’ll find that when you get older, your friendships become sweeter.

 It gets more and more important as you get older.
 Very, very important.
 And so, I phoned everybody, and they went, “Yeah.
 Yeah.”
 And so, we invite people here.
-So, most of the people here signed up to the newsletter, but they probably don’t even know The Roulettes, some of them.
-Many of them probably don’t, many of them probably do.
+So, most of the people here signed up for the newsletter, but they probably don’t even know The Roulettes, some of them.
+Many of them probably don’t; many of them probably do.
 And Chris, they would know the tunes.
 When they hear the tunes, they will know the songs.

 THE SECRET OF LIFE